designerzen/InterFACE/README.md

 Or, an augmented reality, real-time motion-capture, machine-learning powered, holographic, accessible general MIDI controller and synthesizer (that comes without a manual).

+## What is it?

 By piggybacking onto a person's own natural movements, we reduce the complexity required to learn a new instrument and this allows for expressive yet intuitive control and hopefully fun musicality.

-## What is it?

-Real-time motion tracking become possible due to innovations in machine learning and improvements in graphics processers.

 This software has been designed to be used with a holographic display which gives the visuals extra depth and believability.